stepheweffie/airtable-base-enterprise/README.md

 Follow the detailed schema setup in [AIRTABLE_SCHEMA.md](AIRTABLE_SCHEMA.md):

-1. Create a new Airtable base called "Mercor Contractor Applications"
+1. Create a new Airtable base called "Contractor Applications"
 2. Set up all 5 tables with the specified fields and relationships
 3. Create forms for data collection
 4. Generate API credentials (Personal Access Token)